Bullying From Classmates

 The most hurtful question to this day for me is when people ask me, ‘Are you guys really sisters?’
 The ‘really’ or ‘real’ questions as I like to call them, otherwise known as intrusive questions, have always unsettled me.
-It is amazing how many strangers, classmates, classmate’s parents, even loved one’s close to our family have asked, ‘Are they your real sisters?,’ ‘Don’t you want to find your real parents?,’ ‘Do you know why your real parents didn’t want you?,’ or even in a hushed tone, ‘I wonder how much she cost?’
+It is amazing how many strangers, classmates, classmate’s parents, and even loved ones close to our family have asked, ‘Are they your real sisters?,’ ‘Don’t you want to find your real parents?,’ ‘Do you know why your real parents didn’t want you?,’ or even in a hushed tone, ‘I wonder how much she cost?’
 In terms of the ‘really/real questions’ when possible, replacing ‘real’ with biological makes all the difference.
 I have always been protective over my family, and the impact of those questions are so hurtful and delegitimizing of the family I cherish and the only family I have ever known.
 Being an adoptee, you begin to understand the truth about love is it has no limits.
 The greatest lesson I have learned in my life thus far is love is not confined or defined by blood.
 There are no boundaries to love and I consider it a blessing to be a living example of that kind of love.

 As I got older, I wish I could say as the oldest I set a good example of being proud and confident in who I was.
 I believe so firmly that my sisters are and have always been so beautiful and worthy, but believing it for myself was a process that took many years.
 Growing up in a Caucasian family, a predominately white community, and attending predominantly white private schools made it difficult to form an identity as an Asian American I could be proud of.
 When a person first enters adolescence, the last thing they want is to be seen as different.
 Anything that draws special attention to them often can feel uncomfortable and anxiety provoking.
 I am sure we all remember the awkwardness of our middle school years and high school years, and our desperate attempts, whether outward or inward, to fit in and be accepted by our peers.